Self Portrait (Bob Dylan album): Reception

 Self Portrait received negative reviews by critics and consumers alike.
 Critical disdain seemed universal.
 At best, a number of journalists, including Robert Christgau, felt there was a concept behind Self Portrait that had some merit.

 "Conceptually, this is a brilliant album," wrote Christgau, "which is organized, I think, by two central ideas.
 First, that 'self' is most accurately defined (and depicted) in terms of the artifacts—in this case, pop tunes and folk songs claimed as personal property and semispontaneous renderings of past creations frozen for posterity on a piece of tape and (perhaps) even a couple of songs one has written oneself—to which one responds.
 Second, that the people's music is the music people like, Mantovani strings and all."

 However, few critics expressed any interest in the music itself. "[I]n order for a concept to work it has to be supported musically—that is, you have to listen," Christgau admitted.
 "I don't know anyone, even vociferous supporters of this album, who plays more than one side at a time.
 I don't listen to it at all.
 The singing is not consistently good, though it has its moments, and the production—for which I blame Bob Johnston, though Dylan has to be listed as a coconspirator—ranges from indifferent to awful.
 It is possible to use strings and soprano choruses well, but Johnston has never demonstrated the knack.
 Other points: it's overpriced, the cover art is lousy, and it sounds good on WMCA."

-In his Rolling Stone review (with its memorably vitriolic opening line, "What is this shit?"), Greil Marcus warned, "Unless [Dylan] returns to the marketplace, with a sense of vocation and the ambition to keep up with his own gifts, the music of [the mid-sixties] will continue to dominate his records, whether he releases them or not."
+In his Rolling Stone review Greil Marcus used a memorably vitriolic opening line: "What is this shit?"
+Additionally, Marcus wrote, "Unless [Dylan] returns to the marketplace, with a sense of vocation and the ambition to keep up with his own gifts, the music of [the mid-sixties] will continue to dominate his records, whether he releases them or not."
 He also commented, "I once said I'd buy an album of Dylan breathing heavily.
 I still would.
 But not an album of Dylan breathing softly."
 In a 1971 telephone interview with journalist A.J.
 Weberman, Dylan can be heard responding angrily to the Marcus review, while attempting to defend larger accusations of perceived non-committal politics.